Sage-Bionetworks-Workflows/cwl-tool-template/README.md

 ## Dockerfile

 A Dockerfile exists in the top level directory of this repository.
-Builds are automatically triggered on pushes in which the most recent commit message does not contain the `[skip-ci]` string.
+Builds are automatically triggered on pushes to the `master` branch in which the most recent commit message does not contain the `[skip-ci]` string.

 ## CWL